NOTE: Patricia Belyea is leading online Zoom workshops focusing on Creativity + Curves. To learn more +click here

 The most important aspect of the project was that I got started.
 I made SOMETHING.
 Not a masterpiece but it got me engaged in thinking of another way to play with quilt design.

-So here’s what I’ve been up to for the last 15 months—Big Grids and Inserted Curves—leapfrogging from one idea to the next:
+So here’s what I've been up to for the last 15 months—Big Grids with Inserted Curves—leapfrogging from one idea to the next:

 AN OPEN COURSE TO THE HEAVENS